 You can also ask your friends and family for recommendations.
 Finding a professional through word of mouth happens pretty frequently.
 You may know someone that has a contractor that they have been using for years.
 In cases like this, you may also be getting a powerful endorsement or dismissal of the quality or professionalism of the contractor.

 Always get a proposal in writing

-When it comes time to choose a professional to help you, an important step is having a proposal drafted to ensure the contractor doesn’t rip you off.
+When it comes time to choose an HVAC repair Las Vegas professional to help you, an important step in having a proposal drafted to ensure the contractor doesn’t rip you off.
 Whether they write it up from scratch or use an HVAC proposal template, this document needs to include:

 - A guarantee that the project will be completed properly

 - A service summary highlighting what part of the HVAC will be repaired/installed, etc.

 - The estimated budget, including the cost of design, materials, and labor

 - Timeline of the project, broken down by section (design, demo, installation, etc.)